AshAvalanche/ash-docs/docs/console/guides/local-network/subnet.md

 ![Ash Console subnet attached nodes](/img/ash-console-devnet-subnet-nodes.png)

-Notice that upon Subnet creation, the attached nodes **table is empty**.
-This is because the Avalanche nodes have not been restarted yet.
-The nodes will automatically join the Subnet after the restart.
+Notice that upon Subnet creation, the nodes' **uptime is 0%*.
+This is because the Avalanche nodes' configuration has been updated to track the Subnet but they have not been restarted so it has not been taken into account yet.

 We can confirm this by navigating to the `Ressources` tab and see that the `Restart required` field is set to `Yes` for each node: